The Westminster Abbey Trust

 Given the lack of a public application process, success depends on:

-Strategic Alignment: Organizations must demonstrably align with Westminster Abbey's three social engagement pillars: Developing People, Celebrating Community, or Environmental Stewardship.
+Strategic Alignment: Organisations must demonstrably align with Westminster Abbey's three social engagement pillars: Developing People, Celebrating Community, or Environmental Stewardship.
 Current emphasis is heavily on supporting vulnerable populations in Westminster.

-Westminster Connection: Both major recent grants went to Westminster-based organizations serving Westminster residents.
+Westminster Connection: Both major grants went to Westminster-based organisations serving Westminster residents.
 Geographic proximity and local impact appear essential.

 Partnership Potential: The Abbey values “staff participation” and “partnership opportunities.”
-Organizations that can offer meaningful engagement opportunities for Abbey staff and community seem preferred.
+Organisations that can offer meaningful engagement opportunities for Abbey staff and community seem preferred.

-Scale and Impact: Recent grants have been substantial (£200,000+ annually) and multi-year.
+Scale and Impact: Grants have been substantial (£200,000+ annually) and multi-year.
 The Dean specifically wanted to make grants that were “a bit of a game-changer” rather than small contributions.

-Early Intervention and Prevention: The Abbey's recent funding emphasizes prevention (The Passage's “No Night Out” ensures people don't spend their first night on the streets; Cardinal Hume Centre's Outreach Programme focuses on early intervention).
+Early Intervention and Prevention: The Abbey's funding emphasises prevention (The Passage's “No Night Out” ensures people don't spend their first night on the streets; Cardinal Hume Centre's Outreach Programme focuses on early intervention).

 Existing Relationship: Both major grant recipients had pre-existing relationships with the Abbey.
 Building a relationship before seeking funding appears important.

 Values Alignment: As a Church of England institution, Westminster Abbey's social engagement is rooted in “Christian values of human dignity and social justice.”
-Organizations should be able to articulate alignment with these values.
+Organisations should be able to articulate alignment with these values.

 Key Takeaways for Grant Writers